plowsof/ccs-proposals-earning-estimate/RandomX-audit.md

 that as soon as enough funds have been raised to pay for Kudelski we will engage them to begin their review.
 If/when sufficient funds are raised to pay for X41 we will start that; if/when sufficient additional funds are raised to cover QuarksLab we will start that.
 If we don't raise enough funds to cover all 3 reviews we will go with whatever we can cover.
+As with any other CCS proposal, any funds collected that aren't sufficient to meet a funding target will be reverted to the general development fund.

 Reviews must be completed by end of June so that any identified problems can be fixed by July, and ready for a code freeze and subsequent October release.